openeuler-mirror/compass-ci/doc/job/fields/cache_dirs.md

 end
 ```

-## Cache Directory Structure: 1-3 Subdir Prefix
+## Cache Directory Structure: 1-9 Subdir Prefix

 ### Overview
-The cache directory structure uses a numeric prefix (1, 2, or 3) in level-1 subdirectory names to indicate the **depth and type of the cache layout**.
+The cache directory structure uses a numeric prefix (1, 2, .., up to 9) in level-1 subdirectory names to indicate the **depth and type of the cache layout**.
 This prefix helps organize cache directories and enables efficient reclaiming based on the directory hierarchy.

 ### Prefix Meaning
 | Prefix | Depth | Example Layout | Description |